Reynolds Advance College Academies

 Will I be able to transfer some credits to an out of state college or university if I decide not to attend college in Virginia?

 Each individual college or university will make decisions regarding transfer credits.
 Students should also realize that a college or university may accept courses for transfer but may not count those courses towards the program or major selected by the student because certain courses in the Associate degree program may not be required for the major the student plans to pursue.
 Transfer of credits should not be the student’s primary motivation for participating in an Advance College Academy program.
-(See also, the “Transferability of Courses” section earlier in this brochure.)
+(See also, Colleges and Universities.)

 Will we be able to contact the teachers for help if we need it?